helmedeiros/UnitTestingFirstSteps/README.md

  2. Implement the method doubleBid (User user) in Auction class.
 This method should find the last bid given by this user and create a new bid to double the previous bid.
 If he has not given any bid yet, not bid should be created.
 Remember that all existent business rules should still working.

+ ### V4.0 - Taking care of your tests

+ There are many forms to keep your tests clear to be understood and easy to be changed, one of them is keep all duplicated code in one single place.
+It will save your time later, when a new Object like the Auctioneer begins to have new mandatory fields to be instantiated.

+ 1. Do a refactor in the AuctioneerTest, extracting a method for an Auctioneer creation.
+Note that the class in focus for unit testing will commonly be instantiated for the execution of each test case.
+Use the @Setup annotation with the previous extracted method to made this default creation before each test case start processing.